v0r73x/node-red-homekit-wled/README.md

 # node-red-homekit-wled
-an json API controlled flow which allows to set weld in HomeKit with 1 FX switch
+an json API controlled flow which allows to set weld in HomeKit with 1 FX switch.

+Requirements I had:

+- color must be bidirectional controlled by flow (When inputs on WLED Gui it will update Homekit state as well
+- own node red dashboard control possibility
+- Siri Assistant WHITHOUT falling into state RED !!! (most important for me ;) )
+- Usebility with Sound Reactive WLEDs to trigger by switch the Sound Reaction FX (FX:132) called gravicenter which is also possible to trigger by Siri

+Just import whole code into Node Red.
+You need some packages as reqirement...

 flow:

 ![image](https://user-images.githubusercontent.com/48632087/225753708-8671dfbb-b18d-432d-9242-a918e97e2181.png)